2015 Bluegrass, BBQ, and Beer

 Date: Friday, August 8th

 Place: Rotary Park

 Cost: $7 per person advance at Maria's Bookshop

 Bands: La La Bones, Flume Canyon Boys, The Slackers, Sally Shuffield

-Food and Drink: You can purchase beer, rootbeer, burgers, and brats at the event to benefit Durango Nature Studies
+Food and Drink: You can purchase beer, rootbeer, and brats at the event to benefit Durango Nature Studies

-Join Durango Nature Studies for our sixth annual bluegrass fundraiser at Rotary Park.
+Join Durango Nature Studies for our seventh annual bluegrass fundraiser at Rotary Park.
 It should be a great way to relax with the family on the lawn and listen to some good music while supporting Durango Nature Studies.

 5:30 - 6:30 - Chokecherry Jam